Ashfaqbs/Janino-Compiler/README.md

 This dependency makes Janino available for compiling code dynamically at runtime.

-*(Reference: cite40†Janino  » cite41†3.1.12)*

 ---

 ### Conclusion

 Janino is a valuable tool for applications that require runtime code evaluation or dynamic compilation of Java code.
-Its lightweight nature, ease of integration, and performance advantages make it an ideal choice for embedding a compiler within your application.
-Whether you are evaluating expressions or compiling classes on the fly, Janino provides a robust solution that fits within a wide array of use cases.
+Its lightweight nature, ease of integration, and performance advantages make it an ideal choice for embedding a compiler within our application.
+Whether we are evaluating expressions or compiling classes on the fly, Janino provides a robust solution that fits within a wide array of use cases.

 ---